Voronenko/hashi_vault_utils/README.md

 Using Vault by HashiCorp to secure your deployment secrets
 =======================================

-Educational repository demonstrating approaches for secure deployment passwords
+Educational repository demonstrating approaches for safe secure deployment of passwords, api keys etc

 # Background
 "Don’t Check Passwords into Source Control or Hard-Code Them